The current issue

 On February 13, 2026, the DC Preservation League and a group of local residents filed suit (DC Preservation League v.
 Department of the Interior), arguing the project moved forward without the environmental and historic review process that federal law requires for changes of this scale on federal parkland.

-The complaint also alleges that roughly 30,000 cubic yards of construction debris — pipes, wires, brick — was deposited on the park during the demolition of parts of the White House East Wing earlier in the term, without testing for pollutants near the Potomac waterfront.
+The complaint also alleges that roughly 30,000 cubic yards of construction debris, pipes, wires, brick, was deposited on the park during the demolition of parts of the White House East Wing earlier in the term, without testing for pollutants near the Potomac waterfront.
 Those claims are being litigated and have not been ruled on.

-What it means for visitors right now
+What it means right now

-- The perimeter loop road around Hains Point is generally still open to walkers and cyclists.
+• The perimeter loop road around Hains Point is generally still open to walkers and cyclists.

-- The administration has said it wants the area ready by the America 250 celebrations in July 2026, though pending legal challenges may affect the timeline.
+• The administration has said it wants the area ready by the America 250 celebrations in July 2026, though pending legal challenges may affect the timeline.

 Where we come in